samuel-marsh/Marsh_et-al_2022_scRNAseq_Dissociation_Artifacts/README.md

 ## Data
 ### Original Data
 The data in this project can be broadly divided into 2 categories (7 sub-projects).
-Please see [SI Table 1 & 2](ADD_NEW_LINK) (SI Table 1: Mouse Experiments 1-4) and (SI Table 2; Human Experiments 4-7 & Human Literature Reanalysis) for breakdown by sample and more information.
+Please see [SI Table 1 & 2](ADD_NEW_LINK) (SI Table 1: Mouse Experiments 1-4) and (SI Table 2; Human Experiments 4-7 & Human Literature Reanalysis) for breakdown by sample, metadata, and more information.

 ***A brief overview with links to the raw data (fastqs) and processed data (Cell Ranger `count` Gene Expression Matrices) see table below***
 | Experiment | Species | Seq Used | Description | Raw/Count Data |